sirisian/ecmascript-types/README.md

 }
 ```

-Covariance is permitted when the derived return type is assignable to the base's **with no implicit conversion applied**: subtyping holds, and every meta type's ```conversionFactor``` yields ```1``` or is absent.
-A conversion at the return would mean the value depended on the static type of the call site, which is the same hazard the rule above avoids.
+Covariance is permitted when the derived return type is assignable to the base's **and no conversion is applied at the return**.
+Between value types that means the same type, since distinct value types are never assignable.
+Between metadata parameterizations of one type it means every meta type's ```conversionFactor``` yields ```1``` or is absent.
+Between reference types it means a subclass.
+A conversion at the return would make the value depend on the static type of the call site, which is the same hazard the rule above avoids.

 That admits class subtyping and metadata refinements that don't change representation: